awbirdsall/pastpath/README.md

 This serves the app at `localhost:80`.
 The flag `--network=host` is used to make it easy not just to connect to the served app but also for the app to connect to a locally running postgresql database instance.

+TODO for deployment don't just use network=host, be more specific -- see below on postgresql

 ### Deployment

+The entire application runs behind nginx as a proxy server, which quickly handles requests from the internet and is configured to serve the static files.
+Behind nginx, Gunicorn is used as a process manager for the app, and is run using Uvicorn workers.
+Uvicorn uses the asynchronous ASGI interface used by FastAPI.

+The app runs out of a Docker container built on top of the `tiangolo/uvicorn-gunicorn-fastapi` image.

+The PostgreSQL database runs directly on the EC2 instance and is configured to allow connections from the Docker container running the app.

 TODO update to run out of Docker container